kotae4/intro-to-gamehacking/README.md

 Injecting your code and hooking game functions are two pieces of the puzzle, but the question still remains: how do you know where to install your hook or how to access game data like player positions or health?

-## Live Analysis ##
+## Dynamic Analysis ##

-Live analysis involves reading the memory of a running process and/or attaching a debugger to step through its code.
+Dynamic analysis involves reading the memory of a running process and/or attaching a debugger to step through its code.
 It could also involve network packet inspection.
 Some people even go further and install hooks in important kernel functions (after disabling KPP) to log in real-time every little thing the target does, but I don't have any experience with that.<br>
-My preferred tools for live analysis include [ReClass.NET](https://github.com/ReClassNET/ReClass.NET), [cheat engine](https://www.cheatengine.org/), and [windbg preview](https://www.microsoft.com/en-us/p/windbg-preview/9pgjgd53tn86).
+My preferred tools for dynamic analysis include [ReClass.NET](https://github.com/ReClassNET/ReClass.NET), [cheat engine](https://www.cheatengine.org/), and [windbg preview](https://www.microsoft.com/en-us/p/windbg-preview/9pgjgd53tn86).
 ReClass is for viewing and mapping out data structures, cheat engine is for searching for specific values in memory, and windbg is for debugging.
 Cheat engine's debugger is pretty good too and I may often use that when it's available, but windbg will be necessary later when dealing with kernel stuff so it's good to build experience with it.

 ## Static Analysis ##